ayushj05/Stop_and_Wait_ARQ/README.md

   * If there is an acknowledgment from the receiver containing a sequence number other than x+1 then the sender has to ignore the acknowledgement.

 ## Receiver:
-* In the implementation of the receiver side, first the socket has been created using the socket() function.
+* In the implementation of the receiver side, first the socket is created using the socket() function.
 * Then the receiver information is given from the terminal so as to bind the receiver port with the socket.
 * Now that we know the receiver port, the receiver port is binded with the socket.
 * Now using the recvfrom() function, the receiver will wait (because of MSG_WAITALL) until it receives any data.